New York Conference on Asian Studies

 The Runner-up/Honorable Mention winners each will receive a waiver of the NYCAS 2014 registration fee, including conference meals at the NYCAS meeting.

 The winning papers will be published on the NYCAS website and considered for presentation in a panel at the NYCAS meeting.
 The prizes will be presented at a luncheon on September 20, 2014.

 Format of papers: Papers should include a cover page giving the title of the paper, the student's name, category, institution, and contact information (including current email and permanent mailing address).

 Submission of papers: A student may submit only one entry.
 Papers may be submitted by the student author or by a faculty member acting on behalf of a student.
 A faculty member may not provide any evaluative comments at the time of nomination.

 Papers should be submitted by email attachment only.
 Undergraduate papers are limited to 40 pages.
 Graduate papers are limited to 60 pages.

 A submitted paper should stand alone and not be a segment of a larger work, such as a Senior Thesis, Masters' Thesis, or Doctoral Dissertation.

-With your emailed submission, please include a completed cover sheet, which can be accessed by clicking here.
+With your emailed submission, please include a completed cover sheet.
 This cover sheet should be saved, preferably as a pdf, and then attached when you email your paper.